marimo-team/marimo/docs/getting_started/index.md

 [uv](https://github.com/astral-sh/uv) is a next-generation Python package installer and manager that is 10-100x faster than pip, and also makes it easy to install Python and manage projects.
-Wtih `uv`, creating a virtual environment is as easy as `uv venv`.
+With `uv`, creating a virtual environment is as easy as `uv venv`.
 :::
 ```